CasualObserver/LoLPref/README.md

 # LoLPref
+**Old project I did while in school for fun.
 **LEGACY - Needs to be updated to pull from season 6 api

 Riot APIs.
 Top 3 champs to be played in each role.
 Frames display soloQ ranked games played, win%, and kda ratio.